joshbeard/resume/README.md

 September 2022 - Present - Remote

+* Serve as the DevOps Lead for a software engineering team dedicated to developing cutting-edge banking services.
+* Work extensively with AWS, Terraform, GitLab, Go, Python, and Docker.
+* Developed and maintain an open source Terraform provider for publishing to the ReadMe.com documentation platform.
+* Successfully implemented CI/CD pipelines across numerous projects, streamlining processes, introducing new features, and enhancing release reliability.
+* Orchestrated the deployment of robust monitoring, observability, and alerting solutions using AWS, DataDog, and PagerDuty, all managed with Terraform.
+* Engineered Terraform modules and tools to efficiently oversee and manage hundreds of GitLab projects, users, and pipelines.

-_Key technology and skills: AWS, Docker, GitLab, Go, Golang, Python, Shell, Terraform_
+_Key technology and skills: AWS, DataDog, Docker, GitLab, Go, Golang, Python, Shell, Terraform_

 ### Lead DevSecOps Engineer with Ventera, Inc at USGS